HashiCorp Vault with AppRole

 Testing Dgraph backup operation

-The binary backups feature will, as expected, backup the Dgraph database with either full or incremental backups.
-This can be used to restore the database to a Dgraph cluster.
-When encyption at rest is enabled, the backups will be encrypted.
+The feature will, as expected, backup the database with either full or incremental backups.
+This can be used to restore the database to a cluster.
+When is enabled, the backups will be encrypted.

-For this administrative chore, we will create a GraphQL query and save it as ./dgraph/backup.graphql:
+For this administrative chore, we will create a query and save it as ./dgraph/backup.graphql:

 dgraph/backup.graphql